wenjielin-michael/wenjielin-michael.github.io/_pages/projects.md

 Personal Projects
 ======
+* Low-cost Mighty Mini Fan-based Watch for Palmar Hyperhidrosis

+  Demo is coming soon.
 * Intelligent Glove for Hyperhidrosis Patients [ongoing]

-  (Please feel free to contact me if you are interested in this project.)
+  (Please feel free to contact me if you are interested in these projects.)

 Columbia University
 ======